AdobeDocs/cc-everywhere/src/pages/guides/local/index.md

 This guide contains the steps needed to begin testing your project via localhost.

 ## Domain Restrictions
-CC Everywhere SDK expects requests to come from:
+Adobe Create Embed SDK expects requests to come from:
 * express.adobe.com
 * localhost
 * a domain that matches registered redirect URIs

 You cannot just download and embed the SDK in a HTML file on your local machine and open that file in a web browser.
-Because of the SDK's domain restrictions, any project using the SDK must be served via localhost or a redirect URI pattern you register in [console](https://developer.adobe.com/console/).
+Any project using the SDK must be served via localhost or a redirect URI pattern you whitelist in [console](https://developer.adobe.com/console/).

 If you'd like to test the [sample](https://github.com/AdobeDocs/cc-everywhere/tree/main/sample), specify:
 * https://127.0.0.1:8000/redirect.html in the "Default Redirect URI" field